HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Experimental Results

 \textbf{Airfoil.} For non-uniform grid, we incorporated the airfoil problem based on 2D time-dependent compressible flow utilising datasets from~\cite{pfaff2021learning}.
 Refer to Appendix~\ref{Appendix_Data} for details on our setting.

 \fcircle[fill=ocra]{2.5pt} \textbf{Evaluation Protocol \& Implementation Details.}

-We performed comparative experiments between our technique and several leading methods, including U-Net~\cite{ronneberger2015unet}, FNO~\cite{li2020fourier}, PINN~\cite{raissi_physics-informed_2019}, DeepONet~\cite{lu_deeponet_2021}, Geo-FNO~\cite{li2022fourier}, MAgNet~\cite{boussif2022magnet} and OFormer~\cite{li_transformer_2022}.
+We performed comparative experiments between our technique and several leading methods, including U-Net~\cite{ronneberger2015unet}\footnote{Using the PDEBench implementation \cite{takamoto2022pdebench}}, FNO~\cite{li2020fourier}, PINN~\cite{raissi_physics-informed_2019}, DeepONet~\cite{lu_deeponet_2021}, Geo-FNO~\cite{li2022fourier}, MAgNet~\cite{boussif2022magnet}, GNOT~\cite{hao2023gnot}, EAGLE~\cite{janny2023eagle} and OFormer~\cite{li_transformer_2022}.
 For Darcy Flow, Shallow Water and Diffusion Reaction datasets, we report that the normalised root mean squared error (nRMSE) provides scale-independent information, following the PDEBench protocol~\cite{takamoto2022pdebench}.
-Additionally, we report the results of RMSE in Appendix~\ref{Appendix_Result}.
+In addition, we report the results of RMSE in the Appendix~\ref{Appendix_Result}.
 For Airfoil, we report the results using the relative $L_2$ error following the settings from~\cite{li_transformer_2022}.
-All experiments were performed on a single NVIDIA A100 GPU with 80GB of memory, running under the same conditions for fair comparison.
+All experiments were performed on a single NVIDIA A100 GPU with 80GB of memory, running under the same conditions for a fair comparison.
+For dynamical PDE settings, we trained \PhysGTN\ directly by unrolling for 90 timestamps.
+In contrast, UNet, FNO, GeoFNO, and MAgNet were trained using an auto-regressive approach.
+DeepONet was trained directly for the full timestamps, while OFormer was also trained by unrolling for the full timestamps.
 More details about the model architecture, training setting, and hyper-parameter can be found in Appendix~\ref{Appendix_Impl}.